- Office of the Vice Provost

 The purpose of the J-1 Exchange Program is to provide exchange visitors with "opportunities to participate in educational and cultural programs in the United States and return home to share their experiences, and to encourage Americans to participate in educational and cultural programs in other countries."
 CFR § 62.1 (b)

 As the J-1 Exchange Program is sponsored by the Department of State (DOS) for the purpose of cultural and professional exchange, it may not be used for the sole purpose of employment.

 J-1 status is very flexible.
-J-1 exchange visitors at Oregon State University can range from a post-doc researcher, a professor or researcher on sabbatical at OSU, a scientific collaborator, a guest lecturer, or a professor or researcher at OSU for up to 5 years.
+J-1 exchange visitors at Oregon State University can range from a professor or researcher, a foreign student doing an internship at OSU, a scientific collaborator, a guest lecturer, or a professor or researcher.
 J-1 exchange visitors may be paid by OSU when such activities are part of his/her program.